elioxiaolan/CS6220FinalProject/README.md

 ## Additional Notes

-- new_Train2.csv: sample csv that could be used for Data Analysis and Model Training & Evaluation apps.
+- new_Train2.csv: sample csv that could be used for Data Analysis and Model Training & Evaluation
-- Test.csv: sample csv that could be used for Prediction app.
+- Test.csv: sample csv that could be used for Prediction